Isaac-DeFrain/KFramework/Notes-Papers/KPrimerNotes.md

 We can define nondeterministic features both related to concurrency and to the under-specification (e.g. order of evaluation).
 Also, we discuss methods to control the state explosion due to nondeterminism.

 ### Configuration Abstraction
 We would like to extend EXP with concurrency features.
 The addition of the `env` cell in the presence of concurrency requires further adjustments to the configuration.
 First, there needs to be an `env` cell for each computation cell, to avoid one computation shadowing the variables of another one.
 Moreover, each environment should be tied to its computation, to avoid using another thread's environment.
 This can be acheived by adding another cell, `thread`, on top of the `k` and `env` cells, using the `multiplicity` XML attribute to indicate that the `thread` cell can occur multiple times.
-The `multiplicity` attribute can be used to specify how many copies of a cell are allowed: either 0 or 1 (`"?"`) (?), 0 or more (`"*"`), or one or more (`"+"`) (?).
+The `multiplicity` attribute can be used to specify how many copies of a cell are allowed: either 0 or 1 (`"?"`) (??), 0 or more (`"*"`), or one or more (`"+"`) (doesn't seem to work for me).
 Upon this transformation, the configuration changes as follows:
 ```
 	configuration
 	<thread multiplicity="*">